 “There aren’t that many rumours around players coming in but who knows what’s in the pipeline.
 Virtually every team will consider strengthening and I’m sure Leeds are no different.”

 No Relegation Concern

-Flo was disappointed not to be watching his old side in FA Cup action at the weekend, a competition he won with Chelsea in 2000, but accepts the league is the priority for Bielsa and has no concerns over Leeds being sucked into a relegation fight if they don’t invest.
+Flo was disappointed not to be watching his old side in FA Cup action this weekend, a competition he won with Chelsea in 2000, but accepts the league is the priority for Bielsa and has so concerns over Leeds being sucked into a relegation fight if they don’t invest.